nwesthoff/kipboiz-app/README.md

 # Kipboiz

-I don't know
+I don't know what I'm doing but it works kind of okay

-It gets deployed to [http://kipboiz-app.firebaseapp.com](Firebase)
+It gets deployed to [Firebase](http://kipboiz-app.firebaseapp.com)